Blossom Carousel Logo

 npm install @blossom-carousel/vue

-Import Blossom's core stylesheet once in your app.
+Import the stylesheet from your framework package once in your app.

 Component structure